Alexander-Hjelm/rc-cars-app/rc-cars-docs/com.md

 ### Buttons

+* **Color selection**: A list of buttons that each send a "Color Selected" message to the server.
+* **Ready**: Moves to the Ready menu on the controller.
+Sends a "Ready" message to the server.
 * **Back**: Moves to the Car selection menu on the controller.
 Sends no message to the server.
-* **Ready**: Moves to the Ready menu on the controller.
-Sends a "Ready" message to the server.